Orange-OpenSource/ods-android/docs/components/Buttons.md

 - `functional_negative` for a negative background color
 - `standard` for a default background color

-You can also force the button display on `light` or `dark` surface using `displaySurface` attribute.
-By default (`standard` value), the appearance applied is based on the system night mode value.
+You can also force the button display in `light` or `dark` theme using `invertedTheme` boolean attribute.
+By default (`false` value), the appearance applied is based on the system night mode value.

 ```xml